GRAINS-U.S. grains fall with other commodities, U.S. crop data awaited

 Traders have exported the first supplies of Ukrainian corn to Europe by train as the country's sea ports remain blocked due to the Russian invasion, APK-Inform agriculture consultancy said on Sunday.

-Meanwhile, attention was turning to spring planting in the northern hemisphere, with the Ukraine war and global uncertainty about fertilizer supplies adding to nervousness among traders.
+Meanwhile, attention was turning to spring planting in the Northern Hemisphere, with the Ukraine war and questions about global fertilizer supplies adding uncertainty.

 Ahead of the U.S. Department of Agriculture's U.S. planting intentions report on Thursday, analysts surveyed by Reuters on average expect that U.S. farmers will plant less corn and more soybeans this year.